Whether you’re a bona fide yogi master or just starting out, yoga can do wonders for your strength, flexibility and even your mental health.

-While yoga is generally a relaxing workout, there are certain poses that are better at stress relief than others.
+This ancient meditative practice has proven to be an excellent way to soothe your mind, body, and soul — and while it’s generally thought to be a more relaxing workout, there are certain poses that are better at stress relief than others.

-"Yoga helps us slow down for a moment and tune into the breath.
-Simply the focus on one thing — which is the very definition of meditation — allows us to decompress," says Dr. Terri Kennedy, registered yoga teacher and president of Power Living Enterprises, Inc. "The actual asanas [poses] release tension in different ways, and help certain parts of the body."
+“Yoga helps us slow down for a moment and tune into the breath.
+Simply the focus on one thing — which is the very definition of meditation — allows us to decompress,” says registered yoga teacher Dr. Terri Kennedy.
+“The actual asanas [poses] release tension in different ways, and help certain parts of the body.”

-Looking for new ways to ease stress?
-Here are eight of the best yoga poses for stress relief:
+Looking for new ways to ease anxiety and reduce tension?
+Here are eight of the best yoga poses for stress relief.

 1. Child’s Pose (Balasana)